hhhhhhhhhn/Scripts/README.md

   Read the comments in the beggining to read more.
 - cursorspeed: Interactive prompt to set cursor speed
 - define: Finds words in dictionary
+- destroy COMMAND: pkills the command until no longer running.
 - wtconverter FILE: Converts a Windows Terminal theme to one compatible with the "color" script.
 - compile [FILE]: Compiles different types of files (WIP).